 Emergency Medical Responder (EMR), Emergency Medical Technician (Basic), and Advanced Emergency Medical Technician (AEMT) are the current courses we provide.
 They run on a varied schedule so that candidates can complete the series in a year’s time.

-The school provides the proctor for the Psycho/Motor portion of the National Registry testing for AEMT and it is the student’s responsibility to registry and complete the written portion.
+The school provides the proctor for the psychomotor portion of the national registry testing for AEMT, and it is the student’s responsibility to register and complete the written portion.
 That component can be taken at either school location in the computer lab.

 Course: Emergency Medical Responder (EMR)

-The Emergency Responder course is a basic level course that prepares the EMR student to provide emergency pre-hospital assessment and care for patients of all ages with a variety of medical conditions and traumatic injuries.
-A valid CPR card is provided as part of the study of this course, as well as an introduction to emergency medical services systems, roles and responsibilities of EMRs, anatomy and physiology, medical emergencies, trauma, and special considerations for working in the pre-hospital setting.
+The Emergency Responder course is a basic-level course that prepares the EMR student to provide emergency pre-hospital assessment and care for patients of all ages with a variety of medical conditions and traumatic injuries.
+A valid CPR card is provided as part of the study of this course, as well as an introduction to emergency medical services systems, the roles and responsibilities of EMRs, anatomy and physiology, medical emergencies, trauma, and special considerations for working in the pre-hospital setting.
 This course is often a precursor to further education in the EMS, paramedic, and nursing fields.
-A certificate of completion accompanies successful completion of the course from SCSA.
+A certificate of completion from SCSA accompanies successful completion of the course.
 This level of training does not have a National Registry testing component.

 Course: Emergency Medical Technician (Basic)

 The Emergency Medical Technician Basic (EMTb) course prepares the EMT student to provide pre-hospital assessment and care for patients of all ages with a variety of medical conditions and traumatic injuries.
 Areas of study include an introduction to emergency medical services systems, the roles and responsibilities of EMTs, anatomy and physiology, medical emergencies, trauma, special considerations for working in the pre-hospital setting, and providing patient transportation.
 Candidates must have a current CPR card when registering for this course.